Dawidsoni/lexer-generator/README.md

 ## Description

-This program takes an input file with regular grammar as input and returns a file with C++ function which matches input string with tokens in linear time.
+This program takes file with regular grammar as input and returns a file with C++ function which matches input string with tokens in linear time.
 ## Sample usage

 Input file: